 Avoid These 7-Seater SUVs (They Aren’t the Best)

-Now that I’ve run down the list of the best 7 seater SUVs, it seems only fitting to give you warning of a few others.
+Now that I’ve run down the list of the best 7-seater SUVs, it seems only fitting to give you warning of a few others.
 These three models seem to have the worst accommodations as far as a third row is concerned.

 The Mitsubishi Outlander is a compact SUV with a tight third-row seat.
 It isn’t geared toward adults, but there is also a power issue with this model.
 With its four-cylinder engine, acceleration is slow and highway performance is lacking.

 Fitting seven passengers in the Hyundai Santa Fe requires a few acrobatic skills.
 The cabin is tight and cargo capacity also falls short.
 In addition to that, there is limited availability of some advanced driver safety aids and fuel economy is worse than many of the competitors.
+Few car reviews really rate this vehicle.

 7 Seater SUVs vs. the Minivans